-The determination of the Corporation under subparagraph (B) shall be conclusive for purposes of the Corporation's authority to make or guarantee any such investment.
+The determination of the Corporation under subparagraph (B) shall be conclusive for purposes of the Corporation's authority to make the project.

-(2)18 LIMITATION TO PROJECTS IN SUB-SAHARAN AFRICA AND CARIBBEAN BASIN.-Equity investments may be made under this subsection only in projects in countries eligible for financing under this title that are countries in sub-Saharan Africa or countries designated as beneficiary countries under section 212 of the Caribbean Basin Economy Recovery Act.19
+(2) 18 Limitation to projects in sub-saharan africa and CARIBBEAN BASIN.-Equity investments may be made under this subsection only in projects in countries eligible for financing under this title that are countries in sub-Saharan Africa or countries designated as beneficiary countries under section 212 of the Caribbean Basin Economy Recovery Act.
+19

 (3) ADDITIONAL CRITERIA.-In making investment decisions under this subsection, the Corporation shall give preferential consideration to projects sponsored by or significantly involving United States small business or cooperatives.
-The Corporation shall also consider the extent to which the Corporation's equity investment will assist in obtaining the financing required for the project.
+The Corporation shall also consider the extent to which the Corporation's equity investment will assist in obtaining the financing required for